 Laurențiu Ginghină wants to change how the game of soccer is played.
 Why?
 In 1987, Ginghină fractured his fibula during a match and could no longer play.
-A year later, the mis-healed fibula placed undue strain on his tibia, further handicapping him.
+A year later, the fibula healed poorly and placed undue strain on his tibia, further handicapping him.
 Refusing to blame either himself or his opponent for the injury, Ginghină blamed the game.
 Surely there must be a safer way to play soccer.

 His solution: tweak the playing field, lop off the corner and turn the rectangular field into an octagon.
 This would also increase the dynamics of the game, as players tend to run along the edge.
 With an octagon, no longer would they get stuck in a corner.
 But Ginghină isn’t finished.
 Dividing the teams twice, then thrice, carving the pitch into six sections with designated positions for each, Ginghină completely revisions the game to suit his theory.
 The less players move, Ginghină rations, the more the ball moves.